-Even though I’m no longer in the regular ed classroom, I’m constantly designing products with regular ed teachers in mind.
+Even though I’m no longer in the general ed classroom, I’m constantly designing products with general ed teachers in mind.
 I am very often asked how to incorporate STEM into an already busy, packed with standards, overloaded with curricular requirements, drowning in testing classroom.
 Where and how do you find the time?!
 And ain’t NOBODY got time for all that prep.
 I’ve totally been there, y’all, and had I known the true impact of STEM during my time in the classroom, I would have searched for every avenue possible to squeeze it in.

 Another option for implementing STEM in the regular ed classroom is by incorporating it into a center.
 Ideally, this would be a perfect math or science center, since literacy centers are expected to be a quieter time of day, however, I’ve designed literacy extensions as well that make it perfect to supplement writing as well.

 An area of your classroom with a small desk or table is reserved for the STEM Center.
 In this center, you will place the materials you see below, along with your choice of construction materials needed for the challenge.

 Expectations for the STEM Center are reviewed and discussed as a class, including a time limit.

 You might choose to have students work in partners or independently while in this center.